 In German rocket weapons systems of World War II, it stood for Vergeltungswaffe "reprisal weapon."
 V-eight as a type of motor engine is recorded from 1930 (V-engine is attested from 1924), so called for the arrangement.
 The V for "victory" hand sign was conceived January 1941 by Belgian politician and resistance leader Victor de Laveleye, to signify French victoire and Flemish vrijheid ("freedom").
 It was broadcast into Europe by Radio België/Radio Belgique and popularized by the BBC by June 1941, from which time it became a universal allied gesture.

-venous blood (used as a subscript)
+- venous blood (used as a subscript)

-The symbol for the element vanadium.
+- The symbol for vanadium.

-A soft, bright-white metallic element that occurs naturally in several minerals.
+- A soft, bright-white metallic element that occurs naturally in several minerals.
 It has good structural strength and is used especially to make strong varieties of steel.
 Atomic number 23; atomic weight 50.942; melting point 1,890°C; boiling point 3,000°C; specific gravity 6.11; valence 2, 3, 4, 5.
 See Periodic Table.